-- Article 63 (1) The copyright owner may grant another person authorization to exploit the work. - (2) A person that obtains the authorization referred to in the preceding paragraph is entitled to exploit the work to which that authorization pertains within the scope of the manner and conditions of exploitation under that authorization. - (3) A right to exploit a work under the authorization referred to in paragraph (1) may not be transferred without the consent of the copyright owner. - (4) Unless otherwise stipulated in a contract, the authorization referred to paragraph (1) in connection with the broadcasting or cablecasting of a work, does not include authorization to record the sound or visuals of the work. - (5) The provisions of Article 23, paragraph (1) do not apply to a person that has obtained the authorization referred to in paragraph (1) to make a work available for transmission, making the work available for transmission repeatedly or using another automatic public transmission server to make the work available for transmission within the scope of the manner and conditions of exploitation under authorization (other than those that concern the number of times the work may be made available for transmission or the automatic public transmission server that may be used to make the work available for transmission).
+- Article 63 (1) The copyright owner may grant another person authorization to exploit the work. - (2) A person that obtains the authorization referred to in the preceding paragraph is entitled to exploit the work to which that authorization pertains within the scope of the manner and conditions of exploitation under that authorization. - (3) A right of exploitation (meaning the right to exploit a work under the authorization referred to in paragraph (1) pursuant to the provisions of the

+- preceding paragraph; the same applies in the following Article) may not be transferred without the consent of the copyright owner. - (4) Unless otherwise stipulated in a contract, the authorization referred to paragraph (1) in connection with the broadcasting or cablecasting of a work, does not include authorization to record the sound or visuals of the work. - (5) If a person that may authorize another person (meaning authorization referred to in paragraph (1); hereinafter the same applies in this paragraph) to broadcast or cablecast a work or transmit a work via simultaneous broadcasting has authorized a specified broadcaster or cablecaster (meaning a broadcaster or cablecaster that undertakes simultaneous broadcasting in the course of trade, or supplies a broadcast program or cablecast program for simultaneous broadcasting undertaken in the course of trade by a simultaneous broadcasting service having a close relationship therewith, and, as a measure to publicize this fact, discloses information specified by the Commissioner of the Agency for Cultural Affairs as information concerning the status of implementation of simultaneous broadcasting, including the title of the broadcast program or cablecast program subject to simultaneous broadcasting and the broadcast or cablecast time of the program, by a method specified by the Commissioner of the Agency for Cultural Affairs; hereinafter the same applies in this paragraph) to exploit the work in broadcast or cablecast programming by the specified broadcaster or cablecaster, the authorization is presumed to include authorization to transmit the work via simultaneous broadcasting (including simultaneous broadcasting undertaken by a simultaneous broadcasting service that has a close relationship with the specified broadcaster or cablecaster by receiving the broadcast program or cablecast program supplied by the specified broadcaster or cablecaster), unless the person manifests an intention to the contrary upon granting the authorization. - (6) The provisions of Article 23, paragraph (1) do not apply to a person that has obtained the authorization referred to in paragraph (1) to make a work available for transmission, making the work available for transmission repeatedly or using another automatic public transmission server to make the work available for transmission within the scope of the manner and conditions of exploitation under authorization (other than those that concern the number of times the work may be made available for transmission or the automatic public transmission server that may be used to make the work available for transmission).